 Harpenden & District Local History Society was founded in 1973 to research and record the history of Harpenden and District and make this known by means of our Museum, meetings, publications and archives.

 - Museum: first opened to the public on Saturday 9 December 2023 and is now open every Saturday (from 27 January 2024) 11am to 3pm.
 We aim to open for longer and on other days as we build up our rota.

-We have now resumed our evening meetings, on the fourth Tuesday of each month at 8pm in a Function Room in the Eric Morecambe Centre.
-The programme of meetings can be found in News and Events.
+- Meetings: Our evening meetings take place on the fourth Tuesday of each month at 8pm in Function Room 1 in the Eric Morecambe Centre.

-Like all small charities, the Society depends on the ongoing financial support of members and other stakeholders to continue to flourish and progress in achieving our objectives.
-Please click on Financial Support for the Society to see how you can provide such support.
+Please DONATE - Like all small charities, the Society depends on the ongoing financial support of members and other stakeholders to continue to flourish and progress in achieving our objectives.
+Please click on Financial Support for the Society to see how you can provide such support, including one-off donations